nottheswimmer/dalle/README.md

 While not dependencies of this library, the following tools are useful companions when working with images:

 - PIL: `pip install Pillow`
-    - Displaying an image in a notebook
+    - Displaying an image in a notebook or in a Python script
+    - Adding an alpha channel to an image (for creating masks)
+    - Converting an image to PNG format (for uploading to DALL·E 2)
+    - Resizing, cropping, padding, and masking images (etc.)
     - Saving images to disk
-    - Resizing, cropping, padding, and masking images (etc.)
 - matplotlib: `pip install matplotlib`
     - Arranging images in a grid for display
 - numpy: `pip install numpy`